 - In the different PLMNs (roaming UE).

-2. SMF receives the PDU SESSION MODIFICATION REQUEST from the UE (clause 8.2.10 in TS 24.501 [13]) that includes one of the following:
+2. SMF receives the PDU SESSION MODIFICATION REQUEST from the UE (TS 24.501 [13] clause 8.2.10) that includes one of the following:

 - modification request and includes MA PDU session information IE set to MA PDU session network upgrade allowed.